Nathan-Groves/2143-OOP-Groves/Assignments/P01/README.md

 ### Nathan Groves
 ### Description:

-This program implements a linked list based Vector class which can add and remove values.
+This program implements a doubly-linked list based Vector class which can add and remove integer values.

 ### Files